go-aah/docs/routes-config.md

 ```

 ### path
-Path config attribute value is used to match incoming request by router.
+Path config attribute is used to match incoming request by router.
 It can contain two types of parameters:

   * `:name` - Named parameter : It is dynamic path segments.
 They match anything until the next `/` or the path end.
 For e.g.: `/blog/:category/:post`
   * `*name` - Catch-all parameter : It match anything until the path end, including the directory index (the `/` before the catch-all).
 Since they match anything until the end, catch-all parameters `must` always be the final path element.
 For e.g.: `/assets/*filepath`